Yanh12/MA_automatische_Zusammenfassung/abstraktive_Phase/Model3/readme.txt

 In this folder you find scirpts needed for training the third model.
+The third model is the Pointer-Generator-Model which came from https://arxiv.org/pdf/1704.04368.pdf.

 Firstly, the Pointer_Generator_data_preprocessing.ipynb should be used on the text-abstract-pairs to transform the data into the format that the model can process.